-PHY1005/1005L Concepts of Physics\\ 3 cr (NOT available to students who have received a grade of C or better in any PHY course) A topical study of physics at the introductory level with some applications to contemporary society.
+PHY1005/1005L Concepts of Physics^{ s}3 cr (NOT available to students who have received a grade of C or better in any PHY course) A topical study of physics at the introductory level with some applications to contemporary society.
 Concepts covered are selected from: history, methods, motion, energy, electricity and magnetism, light, the atom, the nucleus and some current areas of research in physics.
-Three lectures and one two-hour lab per week research in physics.
 Three lectures and one two-hour lab per week.
 A \$200 laboratory fee required.
 Concurrent registration required in lecture and lab.